 - An introduction to deductive tasting methodology

-- Wine service etiquette, covering all service steps and related topics like corkage
+- Wine service etiquette, covering all service steps and related topics like corkage fees

 There are no requirements of years of experience in the hospitality industry to sign up for the Introductory Sommelier course.
 It’s enough to be considering a career in the industry.
-At the end of day two, students take a multiple-choice test that they must score at least 60% on.
+At the end of day two, students take a multiple-choice evaluation that they must score at least 60% on.
 If they do, they’re eligible to take the certified sommelier course.

 Level 2 Sommelier: What is a Certified Sommelier?